DantrazTrev/DantrazTrev/README.md

 - ⚡ Fun fact **I can yawn like a cat**

-- 💬 Natural Languages 🇬🇧English 🇮🇳हिन्दी 🇳🇴Norsk
+- 💬 Natural Languages 🇬🇧English 🇮🇳हिन्दी 🇳🇴Norsk 🇫🇷French

 <h3 align="left">Languages and Tools(I can work with):</h3>